dwdas9/home/articles/AzureFunctions/HttpTriggered/Project_Details_HTTPTriggered.md

    ![Alt text](image-59.png)

-### Scheduling the Function using Azure Logic Apps
+### Schedule the Function using Azure Logic Apps

-1. **Create a Logic App in the Azure Portal** and name it `Anything-Meaningful-Haha`.
+- **Create a Logic App in the Azure Portal** and name it `Anything-Meaningful-Haha`.
-2. **Go to the Logic App Designer** to design your workflow.
+- **Go to the Logic App Designer** to design your workflow.
-3. Search for "Recurrence" and add this step.
+- Search for "Recurrence" and add this step.
-4. For the "Interval", enter "1".
+- For the "Interval", enter "1".
 For "Frequency", select "Hour".
 Choose your time zone.
 Leave the "Start time" empty.
-5. **Next, add an action.** This step is crucial.
+- **Next, add an action.** This step is crucial.
 We have two options: HTTP Action and HTTP Webhook Action.
 For this scenario, choose the **HTTP Action**.
 Here's why:

    - **HTTP Action**:
      - Use this when you simply want to call an HTTP endpoint (in your case, the Azure Function) without waiting for a prolonged period or any kind of asynchronous processing.